Collage of Pennsylvania Military College cadets and archived yearbooks documenting student life and traditions

 Bronze Star w/Valor for heroism during Operation Hastings.
 After the Battalion had been attacked by a North Vietnamese Army regiment, 2nd Lt.
 Grant organized and deployed a defense for a forward aid station under enemy attack.
 Despite being exposed to constant enemy mortar and automatic weapons fire, Lt.
 Grant continued to provide security for aid the station, allowing the corpsmen to treat the wounded.
 In an attempt to evacuate the wounded while the clashes with the NVA continued, Lt.
 Grant used a flashlight to guide the helicopters to a safe landing.
 Later that night, he took command of the Company and led them on a four-hour march through enemy territory to a safe location.

-Share link - http://pmc.widener.edu/pmc/legacies/cadets/john-grant-65-marine-officer-americas-cup-champion
+Share Link: http://pmc.widener.edu/pmc/legacies/cadets/john-grant-65-marine-officer-americas-cup-champion

 Julius T. Conrad